Uniqueness for stochastic differential equations in Hilbert spaces with irregular drift: Proofs

 \section{Proofs}

 We split the main section of the paper into two parts.
-First, in Section~\ref{subsec:averaging} we establish several results that capture the averaging effect of infinite-dimensional Gaussian measures.
+First, in \cref{subsec:averaging} we establish several results that capture the averaging effect of infinite-dimensional Gaussian measures.
 An important tool in this part is the Lasry-Lions approximation theory in Hilbert spaces.
-Then, using the stochastic sewing lemma in Hilbert spaces, we obtain a number of key integral bounds in Section~\ref{subsec:mainproof}.
-Finally, we prove Theorem~\ref{thm:main} in Section~\ref{subsec:mainproof}.
+Then, using the stochastic sewing lemma in Hilbert spaces, we obtain a number of key integral bounds in \cref{subsec:mainproof}.
+The rest of the subsection is dedicated to the proof of \cref{thm:main}.
+To do so, we first prove existence and uniqueness to \eqref{eq:mainSDE} under assumptions that involve additionally introduced parameters (see \cref{a:manyineq}) to additionally measure regularity in Sobolev-scale.
+Then, the proof of \cref{thm:main} follows by showing that these assumptions coincide with the assumptions of \cref{thm:main}.